fosrl/docs/packages/docusaurus/docs/07-Modules/02-crowdsec.md

 +---------------------------+----------------------+--------+------+
 ```

-### Custom ban.html
+## Custom Ban Page

-You can show your attackers a custom ban page.
-[Documentation](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/tree/main/examples/custom-ban-page)
+To display a custom ban page to attackers, follow these steps:

-1. Place a ban.html page in your `/config/traefik` folder.
-If you don't want to create your own page you can use this official example page.
+1. Place a `ban.html` page in the `/config/traefik` directory.
+If you prefer not to create your own, you can download the official example:
 ```bash
 wget https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/ban.html
 ```

-2. Add the following line to you `/config/traefik/dynamic_config.yml` file.
+2. Update the `/config/traefik/dynamic_config.yml` file to include the following:
 ```yaml
 http:
   middlewares: